Ring of Champions

 Moore was renowned for his innovations off the field too; implementing Club grants to support players through scholarship schemes, while his fostering nature built the Bulldogs the reputation as 'The Family Club'.

-Under his tenure from 1969-1995, the Bulldogs featured in nine Grand Finals, claiming five Premierships which was no doubt the most successful period in Club history.
+Under his tenure from 1969-1995, the Bulldogs featured in nine Grand Finals and claimed five titles during the most successful period in Club history.

 Moore resigned from his position following the 1995 Premiership victory during the bitter 'Super League War', leaving one of the greatest legacies in his 26 years at the helm.
 Following a long battle with cancer, Moore passed away in 2000 at the age of 68.